appcelerator-archive/ti.brightcove/documentation/index.md

 * pageNumber[int]: The page number returned by the operation (NOTE: This value may not be defined for this operation)
 * pageSize[int]: The number of videos in the page (NOTE: This value may not be defined for this operation)

-### Ti.Brightcove.getVideosByUserId({...})
-Gets videos for the specified user ID from the Brightcove service.
-Takes a dictionary argument with the following properties:

-* userId[string]: The user ID to retrieve videos for
-* pageSize[int] (optional): The number of videos to include on a returned page
-* pageNumber[int] (optional): The page number to return
-* sortType[int] (optional): The type of sorting to perform
-* sortOrder[int] (optional): The order to sort in
-* videoFields[array] (optional): An array of fields which should match the returned videos
-* customFields[array] (optional): An array of custom field {name:value} pairs which should match the returned videos.

-Returns the following dictionary:

-* totalCount[int]: The total number of videos returned (NOTE: This value may be incorrect)
-* videos[array]: The [Ti.Brightcove.Video][] objects returned by the query
-* pageNumber[int]: The page number returned by the operation
-* pageSize[int]: The number of videos in the page

 ### Ti.Brightcove.getModifiedVideos({...})
 Gets videos from the Brightcove service that were modified after the specified time.
 Takes a dictionary argument, with the following properties:

 * date[object]: The date videos were modified after
 * filters[array] (optional): An array of video state filters.
 Use the constants starting with "STATE\_"
-* pageSize[int] (optional): The number of videos to include on a returned page
-* pageNumber[int] (optional): The page number to return
-* sortType[int] (optional): The type of sorting to perform
-* sortOrder[int] (optional): The order to sort in
-* videoFields[array] (optional): An array of fields which should match the returned videos
-* customFields[array] (optional): An array of custom field {name:value} pairs which should match the returned videos.

-Returns the following dictionary:

-* totalCount[int]: The total number of videos returned (NOTE: This value may be incorrect)
-* videos[array]: The [Ti.Brightcove.Video][] objects returned by the query
-* pageNumber[int]: The page number returned by the operation
-* pageSize[int]: The number of videos in the page

-### Ti.Brightcove.getVideosByText({...})
-Gets videos from the Brightcove service whose name or description contains the provided text.
-Takes a dictionary argument, with the following properties:

-* text[string]: The text to match
-* pageSize[int] (optional): The number of videos to include on a returned page
-* pageNumber[int] (optional): The page number to return
-* videoFields[array] (optional): An array of fields which should match the returned videos
-* customFields[array] (optional): An array of custom field {name:value} pairs which should match the returned videos.

-Returns the following dictionary:

-* totalCount[int]: The total number of videos returned (NOTE: This value may be incorrect)
-* videos[array]: The [Ti.Brightcove.Video][] objects returned by the query
-* pageNumber[int]: The page number returned by the operation (NOTE: This value may not be defined for this operation)
-* pageSize[int]: The number of videos in the page (NOTE: This value may not be defined for this operation)

-### Ti.Brightcove.getVideosByTags({...})
-Gets videos from the Brightcove service with the matching tags.
-Takes a dictionary argument, with the following properties:

-* andTags[array]: An array of tags.
-Matched videos MUST contain ALL of these tags.
-* orTags[array]: An array of tags.
-Matched videos MAY contain ONE OR MORE of these tags.
 * pageSize[int] (optional): The number of videos to include on a returned page
 * pageNumber[int] (optional): The page number to return
 * sortType[int] (optional): The type of sorting to perform